 Neither NJIT nor the instructor can be held responsible for the content of any personal messages sent from one student to another using the online email system.
-It is expected that all students will adhere to accepted codes of ethical, personal, and civil conduct when conversing online or using email.
-Failure to abide with NJIT's Code of Conduct may result in expulsion from the course with a failing grade.
+All students are expected to adhere to accepted codes of ethical, personal, and civil conduct when conversing online or using email.
+Failure to abide by NJIT's Code of Conduct may result in expulsion from the course with a failing grade.
 Consult the official university code of student conduct for further information.